Detroit - Things to Do in Detroit in August

 4.5 38 reviews from $98

-3 hours Expensive Lunchtime, aligning with the natural rhythm of the kitchens you'll visit
+3-4 hours Expensive Lunchtime start, to align with the natural rhythm of the eateries

-Insider tip: Come very hungry and skip breakfast.
-The portions are substantial and collectively form a full meal.
+Insider tip: Come very hungry, and do not eat breakfast beforehand.
+The portions are substantial and the pacing is brisk.

 Downtown Detroit Delicious Donut, Coffee, & Pastry Adventure